wp-plugins/custom-content-shortcode/readme.txt

 * Enable **gallery fields** for chosen post types, where images can be added, removed and ordered

-* Display images from the gallery field using the native gallery, a gallery shortcode of you choice, or a Bootstrap carousel
+* Display images from the gallery field using the native gallery, a gallery shortcode of your choice, or a Bootstrap carousel

 * Display a menu using Bootstrap navbar with dropdown

+Please note that you need the Bootstrap v3.x library for the carousel and navbar.

 = Basic examples =
 <br />